simicd/py-template/README.md

 # Python Package Template
+## Intro
 This repo stores a template for Python packages and includes
 - Simple folder structure with test folder
 - Files with dependencies (requirements.txt)
 - Installation instructions (setup.py) which can be run with `python setup.py sdist`

+## Documentation with Sphinx
+- Create module structure as .rst file (required when there are new .py modules): `sphinx-apidoc -o docs/source/ pytemplate pytemplate/tests/* --force --separate --no-headings`.
+Options:
+    - `-o <target> <package> <exclude>` define where to write the documentation source files
+    - `--force` overwrite old files
+    - `--separate` create a file for each module
+    - `--no-headings` use module-level docstrings instead of default titles (module name)
+- Create website based on .rst files in source folder: `sphinx-build -b html docs/source docs/build`